 12. Postpartum Hemorrhage:

-- The large placental area and the over-distended uterus imposes you art higher risk of postpartum hemorrhage.
+- The large placental area and the over-distended uterus imposes a higher risk of postpartum hemorrhage.
 You may experience severe bleeding during and after your delivery.

-Here are some of the helpful tips that enhance your well-being during twin pregnancy:
+Here are some helpful tips that enhance your well-being during twin pregnancy.

-- Familiarize yourself with the warning signs and symptom of preterm labor and preeclampsia.
+- Familiarize yourself with the warning signs and symptoms of preterm labor and preeclampsia.

-- The total amount of weight you gain during your twin pregnancy, especially before 20 weeks is vital.
-You need to put on healthy weight that reduces your risk of premature labor and low birth weight.
+- The total weight you gain during your twin pregnancy, especially before 20 weeks, is vital.
+You need to put on a healthy weight that reduces your risk of premature labor and low birth weight.

 - Remember to intake a well-balanced diet and drink plentiful amounts of fluid to keep yourself hydrated.
-Staying fit and healthy help you cope up with the potential pregnancy complication associated with a twin pregnancy.
+Staying fit and healthy helps you cope with the potential pregnancy complications associated with a twin pregnancy.

-- Due to increased blood blow occurring in a twin pregnancy, your iron level drops suddenly.
+- Due to increased blood flow occurring in a twin pregnancy, your iron level drops suddenly.
 You may suffer from acute anemia that is harmful to both you and your growing fetuses.
-Your doctor may recommend intake of iron supplements on a regular basis.
+Your doctor may recommend the intake of iron supplements on a regular basis.